zacharysandberg/JavaScriptForNewProgrammersCourse/Week2/README.md

+## Hour 1
+---
 ## Variables - Primitive Types
 - similar to algebra where a variable represents a number
 - except that unlike algebra in most cases the value of our variable the value is known... i.e. we are not solving for the value but instead holding the value so that we can use it
-- variables are the how programs stored data in a computer program
+- variables are the how programs store data in a computer program
 - variables can hold very little data in size or very large
 - in a program a variable can store different data types in memory
+- valid variable names
+   - case sensitive
+   - must start with letter or underscore
+   - characters must be alpha-numeric
+   - should describe the data
+      - firstName
+      - lastName
+      - age
+      - url
+   - do not use reserved words for variable names
+      ```
+       debugger, default, delete, do, else, finally, for, function, if, in, instanceof, new, return, switch, this, throw, try, typeof, var, void, while, and with.
+      ```
+    - avoid future reserved words
+      ```
+        class, const, enum, export, extends, import, and super

+        implements, interface, let, package, private, protected, public, static, and yield
+      ```

+## Data Types
 - JavaScript has 5 different primitive types
     - number, string, Boolean, null, undefined
     - number examples: 1, 3000, 3.567
-    - string examples: 'John', 'This phrase', '3000', "John", "This", "3000"
+    - string examples: 'John', 'This phrase', '3000', "John", "This", "3000", "3.567"
     - boolean: true, false
     - null
     - undefined:  more about this when we get to objects